Create an online event schedule in 5 easy steps

 Set up the waiting list

-Determine whether or not you would like to offer participants the option of putting their name on a waiting list if your online event schedule is fully booked.
+Determine whether you would like to offer participants the option of putting their name on a waiting list if your online event schedule is fully booked.
 The choices are simply to deny booking, to allow only those with administrative or superuser access to override the limit, to ignore the limit altogether, or to create an entry on a waiting list.

 The waiting list creates a separate list for each event and remembers the order in which people entered their names.
 If the box for automatic placement is checked it will automatically schedule the first person on the waiting list if someone cancels.